chrisjsewell/ipypublish/README.md

 Using [Conda](https://conda.io/docs/) is recommended for package management, in order to create self contained environments with specific versions of packages.
-The main packages required are the Jupyter notebook, Jupyter [nbconvert](https://nbconvert.readthedocs.io/en/latest/index.html) and [Pandoc](http://pandoc.org) (for conversion to latex):
+The main external packages required are the Jupyter notebook, and [Pandoc](http://pandoc.org) (for conversion of file formats):

 	conda create --name ipyreport -c conda-forge jupyter pandoc

+ipypublish can then be installed into this environment:

+	source activate ipyreport
+	pip install ipypublish

 For converting to PDF, the TeX document preparation ecosystem is required (an in particular [latexmk](http://mg.readthedocs.io/latexmk.html)), which can be installed from:

 - Linux: [TeX Live](http://tug.org/texlive/)
 - macOS (OS X): [MacTeX](http://tug.org/mactex/)
 - Windows: [MikTex](http://www.miktex.org/)

+ipypublish is automatically **tested** on update against **python 2.7 and 3.6**, for both **Linux and OSX**, using [Travis CI](https://en.wikipedia.org/wiki/Travis_CI).
+Therefore, to troubleshoot any installation/run issues, it is best to look at the [travis config](https://github.com/chrisjsewell/ipypublish/blob/master/.travis.yml) and [travis test runs](https://travis-ci.org/chrisjsewell/ipypublish) for working configurations.

 For helpful extensions to the notebooks core capabilities (like a toc sidebar):